Sony Classical Masterworks Announces the signing of Daniel Taylor as an Exclusive Recording Artist.

 There Is No Rose (Anonymous), In The Bleak Mid Winter (Gustav Holst), and O Radix Jesse (Anonymous).

-Prior to the release, Taylor will be appearing with the choir of the Theatre of Early Music and students of the Schola Cantorum on Nov.
-29, 2015,
+He will be appearing with the choir of the Theatre of Early Music on Tuesday, February 23rd 2016 at 7:30pm in Notre-Dame-de-Bonsecours Chapel, Montréal

-at Trinity Chapel Toronto for an a cappella Christmas Concert "The Lamb" based on the Sony Classical release FOUR THOUSAND WINTER.
+for an a cappella Concert based on the Sony Classical release FOUR THOUSAND WINTER.

 The latest Sony recital disc entitled